 1982 – 1996

 Right after Channel 4 launched, it had a very striking logo.
-It consisted of a multitude of multi-colored geometric shapes that formed the number four on the screen.
+It consisted of many multi-colored geometric shapes that formed the number four on the screen.
 The movement of the animated blocks was accompanied by music specially written by composer David Dundas.

-The author of the logo is Robinson Lambie Nairn.
-But since there was no suitable computer in the UK at that time, the animation had to be done separately.
+Robinson Lambie Nairn is the author of the logo.
+However, since there was no suitable computer in the UK at the time, the animation had to be done separately.
 Bo Gehring in Los Angeles performed it.
-Trapeziums, squares, and rectangles form a double leg, while the protruding part of the number “4” consists of single wide stripes.
-The main colors were chosen red, purple, blue, green, and yellow.
+Trapeziums, squares, and rectangles form a double leg, while the protruding part of the number “4” consists of single-wide stripes.
+The main colors were chosen: red, purple, blue, green, and yellow.

 1996 – 1999

 In 1996, the British TV service switched to an updated identity, which it developed itself.
 It was the same four, only slightly corrected.
 The new style was named Connections and contained several circles.
-In the central ring was the number “4”, which was the name of the channel.
+In the central ring was the number “4”, the channel’s name.
 The structure of the figure was the same: different types of geometric shapes stacked together.
 Only the color has changed – the emblem has become black and white.

 1999 – 2004

-During this period, the square logo designed by Spin prevailed.
+During this period, Spin’s square logo prevailed.
 The need for a new version arose because the television service began to display its icon on the screen so that viewers could immediately identify the channel.
 She was on the right side of the screen.
-To make the number “4” look clear in any color, the management decided to make it a dark background and repaint it white.
+To make the number “4” look clear in any color, the management made it a dark background and repainted it white.

 2004 – 2015

-At the end of 2004, Channel 4 once again switched to an updated style.
-It was developed by 4Creative agency.
-This emblem’s peculiarity is that it is formed due to negative space: there are no contours in it – only shadows.
-They play a very important role, as they form the number “4” and at the same time make it three-dimensional, with a 3D effect; as a result, white on white looks crisp and clear.
+At the end of 2004, Channel 4 again switched to an updated style developed by the 4Creative agency.
+This emblem’s peculiarity is that it is formed due to negative space: there are no contours in it—only shadows.
+Shadows play a very important role, as they form the number “4” and make it three-dimensional, with a 3D effect; as a result, white on white looks crisp and clear.

 2015 – 2022

 In the second half of 2015, the television company undertook a redesign, returning the debut version of the logo.
-The only difference between them is the lack of bright colors because now the four are dark blue.
+The only difference is the lack of bright colors, as the four are now dark blue.

 2022 – today

-The logo’s design ensures ample space between the stripes forming the number ‘4’, providing a sense of openness and accessibility while maintaining coherence in the design.
+The logo’s design ensures ample space between the stripes, forming the number ‘4’, providing a sense of openness and accessibility while maintaining coherence.
 However, this space is considerably less than seen in the channel’s previous logo, reflecting a strategic shift towards a more compact and streamlined look.

-This fresh identity was brought to life by the collaborative efforts of two renowned agencies – 4creative and Pentagram.
-This new design was officially launched to coincide with the 40th anniversary of the channel, marking a milestone in its history and ushering in a new era for the brand.
+This fresh identity was brought to life by the collaborative efforts of two renowned agencies: 4creative and Pentagram.
+This new design was officially launched to coincide with the channel’s 40th anniversary, marking a milestone in its history and ushering in a new era for the brand.
 Notably, the logo was designed with versatility in mind, with the ability to adapt seamlessly across traditional linear and modern digital channels.

 Each element of this updated logo – from the black ‘four’ that suggests authority and stability to the intricate geometric shapes that evoke a sense of modernity and innovation and the thoughtful spacing between the stripes that strikes a balance between openness and cohesion – works together to create a symbol that perfectly encapsulates the channel’s brand identity.